Vang Vieng, Laos: From party capital to eco-adventure paradise

 On the western side of the Song River, a 15-mile (25 kilometer) loop of dusty roads leads travelers to ethnic minority villages, pastoral fields populated by water buffaloes, several caves, viewpoints and a series of so-called Blue Lagoons-- turquoise waterholes.

-These spots are numbered from one to five, and the further one travels, the more peace and quiet one can expect.
+These watering holes are numbered from one to five, and the further one travels, the more peace and quiet one can expect.

-Visitors can hire a tuk tuk to make the short journey to the lagoons.
+Visitors can hire a tuk tuk to make the short, 7-kilometer journey to the lagoons.

 Rewarding climbs